svtk/AtomicKotlinCourse/Programming Basics/Expressions & Statements/Exercise 3/task.md

 ## Expressions & Statements (#3)

-Guess what the following code will display and then check yourself:
+Guess what the following code will display and then check yourself using
+Kotlin:

 ```kotlin
 var i = 1